Great food and the best company 🙂 which are also themes in The Plumberry School of Comfort Food.

 I’ve been fortunate to meet Cathy a couple of times.
 Last month we had a catch up in Waterstones (Bournemouth).
 The renovated cafe looks just great and they have quite a few gluten free goodies … my white chocolate Blondie was delicious!
 If you’re in the area, as well as checking out the books (of course) stop off for refreshments too!

-Originally published as a four-part serial, Plumberry is also released as one paperback.
+Originally published as a four-part serial, The Plumberry School of Comfort Food is also released as one paperback.
 I must admit, I always prefer to wait for a whole story to be released together.

 Verity Bloom hasn’t been interested in cooking anything more complicated than the perfect fish finger sandwich, ever since she lost her best friend and baking companion two years ago.